What is sepsis?

 Who gets sepsis?

 Anyone can get sepsis, but people with weakened immune systems, children, infants and the elderly are most vulnerable.
 People with chronic illnesses, such as diabetes, AIDS, cancer and kidney or liver disease, are also at increased risk, as are those who have experienced a severe burn or physical trauma.

 How many people get sepsis?

-Every year, severe sepsis strikes about 750,000 Americans1.
+Every year, severe sepsis strikes more than a million Americans1.
 It’s been estimated that between 28 and 50 percent of these people die2—far more than the number of U.S. deaths from prostate cancer, breast cancer and AIDS combined.

 The number of sepsis cases per year has been on the rise in the United States.
-This may be due to an aging population, the increased longevity of people with chronic diseases, the spread of antibiotic-resistant organisms, an upsurge in invasive procedures and broader use of immunosuppressive and chemotherapeutic agents.
+This is likely due to a combination of factors, including increased awareness and tracking of the condition, an aging population, the increased longevity of people with chronic diseases, the spread of antibiotic-resistant organisms, an upsurge in invasive procedures and broader use of immunosuppressive and chemotherapeutic agents.